 Open space, nice people, lots of discussions.
 Sometimes a few too many discussions.

 In the summer, the team spreads out.
 Some work from home, some from remote summer houses in nowhere-land.
-Thanks Sweden for ubiquitous Internet!
+Thanks Sweden for the ubiquitous Internet!

 One colleague is on paternity leave (Sweden provides 480 days of parental leave, 60 of which are reserved for Dads) and currently works only two days a week.